CodyTolene/CodyTolene/README.md

 ### Passionate Software Engineer | Front-end Specialist | Lifelong Learner

 Hello there!
 I'm a dedicated software engineer with a passion for technology and a penchant for problem-solving.
-My expertise lies in front-end development, where I craft seamless and engaging user experiences.
-I thrive on learning, constantly exploring the ever-evolving world of technology to enhance my skills.
+My expertise lies in front-end web development, where I craft seamless and engaging user experiences.
+I thrive on learning, constantly exploring the ever-evolving world of technology to enhance my skills and satisfy my curiosity.

 ### What Defines Me: